AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/integrating/integration-adobe-target-ims.md

 * APIS
    * Por exemplo, Adobe Target

-Em alguns desses, você precisará concluir a integração do Adobe Target no AEM com base no IMS.
+Em alguns desses, você deve concluir a integração do Adobe Target no AEM com base no IMS.

 ## Concluir a configuração do IMS no AEM {#completing-the-ims-configuration-in-aem}